PanduDcau/Data-Insights-Forecasting/README.md

 ## Employee Retention Analytics
 Understand employee retention factors, attrition rates, and engagement levels through in-depth HR analytics.
 Identify key drivers of employee turnover, evaluate retention strategies, and enhance workforce performance to foster a positive and productive work environment.

+With a diverse range of domain-based explorations, this repository offers a comprehensive overview of Power BI analysis across multiple industries.
+These reports are designed to provide actionable insights and support informed decision-making in each respective domain.
+Happy exploring and analyzing! 📊💼🏥👗🏨